leonlxli/GLSL-Compiler/README.md

 	This does not result in a memory error because memcpy considers the size of the dest/src arrays and copies no more than the min of the two.

 4. LINE AND COLUMN NUMBERS

+5. UNRECOGNIZED CHARACTERS

+	For unrecognized characters, we made a capture group that captures any single character not caught by our other rules.
+Then we reported the unrecognized character error.